filecoin-project/filecoin-docs/docs/get-started/store-and-retrieve/retrieve-data.md

     > ...
     ```

-You cannot retrieve data from a storage provider that has not yet finished receiving your inital data upload.
-To complete this tutorial, you can either wait for the upload from your Lotus node to complete, or use the following information to create a retrieval deal for a file we uploaded to a miner.
+You cannot retrieve data from a storage provider that has not yet finished receiving your initial data upload.
+To complete this tutorial, you can either wait for the upload from your Lotus node to complete or use the following information to create a retrieval deal for a file we uploaded to a miner.

 | Provider ID | Data CID |
 | --- | --- |